Dissertation Working Groups (DWGs): What They Are, How They Work

 Who can join?

-DWGs are reserved for doctoral candidates (i.e. you have complete all your program requirements other than the dissertation) enrolled in graduate programs in the Faculty of Arts & Science.
+DWGs are reserved for doctoral candidates (i.e. you must have completed all program requirements other than the dissertation) enrolled in graduate programs in the Faculty of Arts & Science.

 Joining a DWG requires a real commitment, in terms of both time and active engagement with others’ writing.
-Participation is expected even when your own work is not being workshopped; these groups will only work if there is a mutual commitment to reading peers’ submissions.
+Participation is expected even when your own work is not being workshopped; these groups only work if there is a mutual commitment.
 Circumstances make perfect attendance unrealistic, but the expectation is that you put the meetings in your calendar and be prepared to attend every meeting.
 Attending 2/3s of the meetings (roughly 6 per term) should be taken as a minimum expectation.

 How do DWGs work?

-DWGs meet every two weeks throughout the year.
-One week before each session, two (or sometimes three) group members precirculate a draft of their work-in-progress.
-Each member is expected to submit at least twice per term.
+DWGs meet every two weeks for a term or more.
+One week before each session, based on a predetermined schedule, some participants precirculate a draft of their work-in-progress.
+Each member is expected to submit at least twice per term, though some changes to the format may make this number closer to 3-4 times per term.

 A range of submissions are appropriate.
-They can range between a few paragraphs and several pages.
-My preference is for shorter, rougher submissions—drafts that are advanced enough to have structure, but that have not yet been through multiple rounds of revision and/or editing.
+They can range between a few paragraphs to 8 pages double spaced.
+My preference is for rougher submissions—drafts that are advanced enough to have structure, but that have not yet been through multiple rounds of revision and/or editing.
 An outline is insufficient for submission: it has to be in prose.
-At the other extreme, a paper can be too polished for the group; at that stage it should be going to your supervisor/committee, not to the group!
+At the other extreme, a paper can be too polished for the group; at that stage it should be going to your supervisor or committee, not to the group!

 How does the workshopping work?